bradp/vv/README.md

 * Url to zip file
 * WordPress.org slug

-The options for plugins and themes correspond to the equivelant [WP CLI](http://wp-cli.org) option.
+The options for plugins and themes correspond to the equivalent [WP CLI](http://wp-cli.org) option.

-For options, demo content, and constants, please note the `::` as a seperator between the key and value.
+For options, demo content, and constants, please note the `::` as a separator between the key and value.

 Custom demo content can be imported through the blueprint.
 Be sure to use a link that points to just the xml code, like [this](https://raw.githubusercontent.com/manovotny/wptest/master/wptest.xml).
-You can add as many demo content files as you'd like, just seperate each line with a comma as usual.
+You can add as many demo content files as you'd like, just separate each line with a comma as usual.

 You can create as many named blueprints in this file as you would like, all with as many different settings as you'd like.